 After my business was up and running for 18+ months, the Commissioner then decided the Farm-To-Salad product should be charged an additional Meals Tax.
-I disagreed with her and asked for evidence to support this change in position.
-Based upon my review of the law, as well as other lawyers and associations that have reviewed my case, we do not believe it is a valid tax based based on the law as it was written over a decade ago.
+I disagreed and asked for evidence to support this change in position.
+Based upon my review of the Food and Beverage tax law, as well as other lawyers and associations that have reviewed my case, we do not believe it is a valid tax on the Farm-To-Salad product.

-It would be simple to just charge my customers this additional tax, and King William County has used this reasoning to try and resolve the matter.
-Rather than just roll over and and accept their argument without any evidence, I am standing up in defense of my customers.
-I do not believe the product I sell is required to be tax based upon the state or local King William meals tax code.
+It would be simple to just charge my customers this additional meals tax, and King William County has used this reasoning to try and resolve the matter.
+Rather than just roll over and accept their argument without any evidence, I am standing up in defense of my customers.

-Sally Pearson has provided multiple justifications for the tax and each time I was able to dismiss them with little effort.
-If it can be shown to me how my product, and the structure of my business, qualifies for the tax, then I will comply.
+Sally Pearson, the King William County Commissioner of Revenue has provided multiple justifications for the tax and each time I was able to dismiss them with little effort.
+If it can be shown to me how my product, and the structure of my business, qualifies for the tax then I will comply.

 This is a complex matter, and one that cannot be glossed over with assumptions.
 I will stand my ground in defense of my customers and what I feel is right.